Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

-Tunnelblick should be built using Xcode 7.3.1 on macOS 10.11.6.
+The current version of Tunnelblick should be built using Xcode 7.3.1 on macOS 10.11.6.
+It can also be built using Xcode 10.1 on macOS 10.13.6 but Xcode will display many warnings and errors (which can be ignored).

 Older versions (such as the "3.5" branch of the source code) should be built using Xcode 3.2.2 on macOS 10.6.8 -- do not use Xcode 3.2.3.

 Other versions of Xcode and macOS may create Tunnelblick binaries that crash or have other unpredictable behavior.

-Tunnelblick can also be built -- FOR TESTING PURPOSES ONLY -- using Xcode 9.4.1 and higher on macOS 10.13.4.

 Which platform you build on determines what platforms can run the Tunnelblick application you build: